 Parent and child fostering (P&C)

-Family relationships can be complicated – sometimes when parents are unable to provide adequate care for their children, family members or friends will step in to help.
-These arrangements, called kinship care or family and friends care, are often informal – but many also involve varying degrees of state involvement or oversight.
+Kinship care occurs when parents are unable to provide adequate care for their children and their family members or friends step in to help rather than foster carers.
+Kinship care arrangements are often informal, but many of them involve varying degrees of state involvement or oversight.

-If you’d like more information about the different types of fostering, or if you have any questions about becoming a foster carer, please get in touch us.
+If you’d like more information about the different types of fostering, or if you have any questions about how to become a foster parent, feel free to get in touch with us today.
 Our team of friendly experts will be happy to answer you.